The Rise and Fall of ENSO in a Warming World: Insights from a Lag-Linear Model: Methods

-The time-dependent structure of a composite ENSO anomaly is shown in Fig. S4.
+The time-dependent structure of a composite ENSO anomaly is shown in Fig. S9.
 Although there is some noise, the volume average anomalous quantities as a function of $\tau$ are not significantly different in a warmer climate from those of the reference climate (panel a).
-Additionally, the spatial structure of normalized anomalous quantities are similar in the control and warmed climate (panel b), although the temperature anomaly becomes more concentrated near the surface.
+Additionally, the spatial structure of normalized anomalous quantities is similar in the control and warmed climate (panel b), although the temperature anomaly becomes more concentrated near the surface.
 These similar structures with respect to $\tau$ and space lead to good correlations between anomalous variables in the control and warmed climates (panel c), although $w'$ is somewhat noisy.
-Lastly, the anomalous variables as a function of time tend to stay within 20\% of their reference value (d), though there is some movement.
+Lastly, the anomalous variables as a function of time tend to stay within 30\% of their reference value (d), though there is some movement.

-We more directly assess the importance of ENSO structure changes by evaluating Eq. \ref{Eq:MethodsEnergyBalancePrediction} using different ENSO composites and seeing how the results differ (Extended Data Fig. \ref{ed:StructureChangeEffect}).
-Using composites from the control or warmed state gives very similar time series, and changing one anomaly variable at a time also has little impact.
-The exception is $w'$, for which the warmed version leads to somewhat smaller ENSO events during the phase of enhanced variability.
+We more directly assess the importance of ENSO structure changes by evaluating Eq. \ref{Eq:MethodsEnergyBalancePrediction} using different ENSO composites and seeing how the results differ (Extended Data Fig. \ref{Fig:ED_WarmedComposite}).
+Using composites from the control or warmed state gives very similar time series, and changing one anomaly variable at a time does not qualitatively change the result.
+The exception is $w'$, for which the warmed version does not allow a period of enhanced variability.
 Comparing the control and warmed structure results directly has an $R^2$ value of 0.98 (panel b), showing that overall, changes to ENSO structure with warming play only a minor role in setting its amplitude, validating our use of a constant El Ni\~no structure over time.